 Best Slippers for Men of 2021

-We came to love the overall design of the Sorel Falcon Ridge.
+We came to love the overall design of the Sorel Falcon Ridge II.
 Its best attribute is also the best example of a compromised solution working as intended.
 When a compromise is as good or better than either extreme, a product has succeeded.
 The heel height on the Sorel is almost exactly halfway between the low and "normal" options out there.
 With this mid-height heel cup, you get slip-on convenience and walking security.
 Why aren't all slippers like this?
 Beyond that, the Sorel fits as advertised, comes in whole number shoe sizes, and has a sticky, rubber outsole.

 The primary drawbacks of the Sorel are related.
 They're expensive, and at their price point in other slippers, you can get real sheepskin lining, which is more comfortable than the faux fur lining of the Falcon Ridge.
 For extended, against-the-skin wear, real sheepskin is way better at managing perspiration and temperature compared to synthetic fibers.
 We don't expect budget products to have sheepskin, but at this price point, others are delivering real sheepskin.
 We wish the Falcon Ridge were made with real sheepskin.

-The RockDove Men's Two-Tone slippers are truly slip-on and available at a very reasonable price.
+The RockDove Birdseye Knit Two-Tone slippers are truly slip-on and offered at a very affordable price.
 If you just need slippers for short shuffles through the house, these will do the job.
 The lining is smooth for even easy on and off.
 The insole, when new, offers nearly the most squishy cushioning in the entire review.
-Only one had a softer initial feel.
+Only one other pair had a softer initial feel.